HaotianZhao99/haotianzhao99.github.io/_projects/mlmvisualization.md

 In this part, we'll explore four different methods to visualize multilevel modeling results, each offering unique insights into our data.

 ### Method 1: Effect Size Visualization with Bar Plots
-Our first approach follows Trevor Diehl's method, which effectively displays both the magnitude and direction of effects.
+Our first approcah adopts the method of Diehl et al. (2021) to display both the magnitude and direction of effects.

 ```r